tmshkr/Sprint-Challenge-State-Management-Smurfs/Answers.md

 ## Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-`redux-thunk` is middleware for Redux that allows asynchronous actions, e.g., coming from network requests, to be dispatched to the Redux store.
-When using `redux-thunk`, action creators should be thunks, i.e., functions that return functions, which allows the `dispatch` function to be referenced asynchronously.
+`redux-thunk` is middleware for Redux that allows asynchronous actions, e.g., actions coming from network requests, to be dispatched to the Redux store.
+When using `redux-thunk`, action creators should be thunks, i.e., an inner function returned from an outer function, which allows the `dispatch` function to be referenced asynchronously.
 For example:
 ```javascript
 export const getData = () => dispatch => {
   dispatch({